N3RDIUM/n3rdium.dev/README.md

 The website is [here](https://n3rdium.dev).

 TODOs:
+- [ ] Add more TODOs? 😅
-- [ ] Fix the gallery page for mobile devices
+- [x] Fix the gallery page for mobile devices
 - [x] Add alt text in the astro image index
 - [x] GitHub Action w/ py script to auto-update the sitemap and post json files
 - [x] Make the entire site gruvbox.